ZSS57/Flixster2/README.md

 Describe any challenges encountered while building the app.

-        1, The layout of Detail view controller cost me lots of time.
+        1, The Json were not able to read correctly since the data type is not right.
         2, The image can not show properly.
-        3, The label can not show full text.
-        4, Code part is difficult.
+        3, The Api for the poster took me couple of hours.

 ## License